tboomer/GetClean_Project/README.md

 - run_analysis.R: The R script that processes the raw Human Activity Recognition Using Smartphones Data Set and produces one data set for each of the 10299 observations of 86 mean and standard deviation variables and a second data set with the mean values of each variable for each subject/activity pair.
 - ProjectCodeBook.md: Documentation of the data output.
+- step5.txt: A copy of the output data file.
+(Use header = TRUE to read the file into R).

 The sections below describe the processing script.